How to fix it when Mac is slow to empty Trash

 A possible reason why you might be having issues with stuck or slow Trash removal could be that you're trying to delete a locked (protected) file.

-Usually, you should get a notification that you are trying to delete a locked file — like in the image below.
+Usually, you should get a notification that you are trying to delete a locked file — like in the image below (unless you disabled it in Finder Settings).
 Occasionally, a glitch can occur, which prevents this, so your Mac is slow to empty the Trash because it's essentially stuck.

 How to check for locked files on Mac